craflin/mare/README.md

 ### Functions

 Within keys, a functions can be used with the syntax "$(function arguments)".
 The functions available in Mare are similar to the functions that can be used in a (GNU-)Makefile (see http://www.gnu.org/software/make/manual/make.html#Functions) but some of these are not yet implemented.
 For now, the following functions can be used:
-* subst, patsubst, filter, filter-out, firstword, lastword, dir, notdir, suffix, basename, addsuffix, addprefix, if, foreach, origin
+* subst, patsubst, findstring, filter, filter-out, firstword, lastword, dir, notdir, suffix, basename, addsuffix, addprefix, if, foreach, origin

 Additionally, Mare introduces some new functions:
 * lower – transforms a string into lower case letters ("$(lower AbC)" becomes "abc")